The UW Farm is a 1.5 acre student-powered urban farm & educational facility located on the University of Washington’s Seattle Campus.

 Our mission is to be the campus center for the practice and study of urban agriculture and sustainability, and an educational, community-oriented resource for people who want to learn about building productive and sustainable urban landscapes.

 The UW Farm continues to operate, growing food for the community under strict protocols with critical staff only at this time.
 All students are required to work remotely and our volunteer program is suspended at this time.
-The University of Washington provides this site for the latest information:

 To stay connected to the UW farm and receive updates regularly like us on Facebook, follow us on Instagram, and/or subscribe to our newsletter, The Weekly Dirt, see link below.